DavidWilliams81/cubiquity/src/application/commands/export/vox_writer/README.md

 This library provides a simple way to write high-resolution [MagicaVoxel](https://ephtracy.github.io/) files from a C++ program.
 You can use it to wrap your existing data structure for exporting to MagicaVoxel, or you can generate voxel scenes procedurally.

-Th library is part of the [Cubiquity Voxel Engine](https://github.com/DavidWilliams81/cubiquity) but can be used completely independently.
+The library is part of the [Cubiquity Voxel Engine](https://github.com/DavidWilliams81/cubiquity) but can be used completely independently.
 The source code is released into the public domain under the [CC0 dedication](https://creativecommons.org/publicdomain/zero/1.0/).

 <p align="center">
 	<a href="https://s3.eu-west-2.amazonaws.com/dpw81.public/vox_writer/header.png"><img src="https://s3.eu-west-2.amazonaws.com/dpw81.public/vox_writer/header.png" alt="Screenshots"></a>